ad-freiburg/whitespace-correction/README.md

 --report <file_path> # save a report on the runtime of the model in form of a markdown table in a file
 ```

-> Note: When first using `trt` with a pretrained model, the model needs to be downloaded, so depending on
+> Note: When first using `wr` with a pretrained model, the model needs to be downloaded, so depending on
 > your internet speed the command might take considerably longer.

 > Note: Loading the tokenization repair model requires an initial startup time each time you
-> invoke the `trt` command.
+> invoke the `wr` command.
 CPU startup time is around 1s, GPU startup time around 3.5s, so for small
 > inputs or files you should probably pass the `-c` flag to force CPU execution for best performance.

 > Note: The server configuration file must contain a json object with the following keys: